zimmertr/LibreNMS-Example-Alerts/README.md

  - Host has more than 3 VCPUs: This rule does not work effectively as it spams for physical devices > 3 CPU cores as well.
 (My hypervisor, workstation, & laptop)
  - Host has less than 1GB of allocated memory: This rule is ineffective as well as it mis-diagnoses physical devices.
 (Perhaps they return null for vminfo which triggers a false positive?)
  - FQDN does not include the domain name: For some reason this rule is also not functional.
 (Every device that is monitored returns a failure for this check during each interval cycle.)
+ - Host has been down for 5 minutes: Times are not always accurate.
+Also delivers false positives for reboots occasionally.
+For example, rebooted my laptop (~45 seconds) and received an alert saying it had been down for 5 minutes.
 ```